A Class of Conjugate Priors for Multinomial Probit Models which Includes the Multivariate Normal One: Multinomial Probit Models

 \section{Multinomial Probit Models}

-In this section we review three widely--implemented multinomial probit models that cover a large range of applications.
-These include the original formulation proposed by \citet{hausman1978}, and two subsequent generalizations which account for class--specific predictor effects \citep[][]{stern_1992} and sequential discrete choices \citep[][]{tutz1991}.
-Despite providing different generative mechanisms for the class probability vector $\bpi(\bx_i)=[\pi_1(\bx_i), \ldots, \pi_L(\bx_i)]^{\intercal}$, as discussed in Sections \ref{sec.2.1}--\ref{sec.2.3}, all these representations rely on latent Gaussian random utilities and their likelihood can be expressed via the cumulative distribution function of a multivariate Gaussian.
-This facilitates the derivation of the conjugacy results in Section \ref{sec.3}.
+In this section we review three widely-implemented multinomial probit models that cover a large range of applications.
+These include the classical formulation presented in \citet{hausman1978}, and two subsequent generalizations which account for class-specific predictor effects \citep[][]{stern_1992} and sequential discrete choices \citep[][]{tutz1991}.
+Despite providing different generative mechanisms for the class probability vector $\bpi(\bx_i)=[\pi_1(\bx_i), \ldots, \pi_L(\bx_i)]^{\intercal}$, all these representations rely on latent Gaussian random utilities and the associated likelihood can be expressed via the cumulative distribution function of a multivariate Gaussian; see~Sections \ref{sec.2.1}--\ref{sec.2.3}.
+This facilitates the derivation of the conjugacy results for $\bbeta$ in Section \ref{sec.3}.
+As mentioned in Section \ref{sec.1}, estimation and inference for the parameters quantifying the dependence structure among the class-specific latent utilities is often of interest \citep[e.g.,][]{mcculloch1994, nobile1998, mcculloch2000,imai2005,chan2009}.
+Although this goal goes beyond the scope of our contribution, in Section \ref{sec.3.1} we also discuss how the conjugacy results derived for $\bbeta$ can have direct consequences in improving estimation and inference on the dependence among the $L$ alternatives.